What this page is — and what it isn't

 This does three things: it tells you whether they understand phased trauma work, it signals that you're an informed client who knows what stabilization means, and it reframes therapy as a managed investment rather than blind trust in however many sessions happen to run out.

-Knowing the math before you start prevents panic, shame, and the specific grief of running out of sessions mid-process without a plan for what comes next.
+Knowing the math before you start prevents panic, shame, and the specific grief of running out of sessions mid-process with no plan for what comes next.

 Pro tip (if timing is flexible):

 Most benefit plans reset annually.
-Starting therapy closer to the end of the benefit year can let you use the remainder of one year's coverage — then access a fresh limit when it resets in January.
-In practical terms, that can effectively double the sessions available in a short window, which is often what trauma work needs to actually gain traction.
+Starting therapy near the end of the benefit year lets you use the remainder of one year's coverage — then access a fresh limit when it resets in January.
+That can effectively double the sessions available in a short window, which is often exactly what trauma work needs to actually gain traction.

 This isn't about delaying care if you're in crisis.
 It's about being strategic when timing is within your control.

-Once you're in contact with them, use these biological and behavioural signals to verify safety.
+Once you're in the room with them, use these biological and behavioural signals to verify safety.

 Finding the right clinician is hard.
 Walk in unprepared — without knowing what to look for — and your chances drop quickly.